 S2 applications relating to maternity are processed differently.
 For more information, see giving birth outside the UK.

-You should request a formal appeal if you don't agree with the rejection decision, but don't have any additional information or evidence.
+Request a formal appeal if you do not agree with the rejection decision, but do not have any additional information or evidence.

 Email NHS England on firstname.lastname@example.org and quote the reference number included with the application outcome.